i-max-xi/Appiah-Gyimah-Maxwell/README.md

+Official Portfolio

-This project is a build of my software develper portfolio.
-It is also a test of transferring FIGMA designs into HTML, CSS coded pages.
+This project is a build of my official Software Developer portfolio.

 ![sneak peak of project deployment](Assets\sneak_peak.JPG)

+The project showcases previous projects with links to visit and explore its awesome features in the hopes to build a fantastic reputation as a Software Developer.

 Built With:
     HTML